yassinbakrim502-stack/AI-COURSE-PROJECT/README.md

 # AI-COURSE-PROJECT

-Final Project Submission for the Artificial Intelligence Course
+## Summary
-# Artificial Intelligence Course Project
+This is the final project submission for the Artificial Intelligence Course.
-    This is the final project submission.
+The project includes all required code and files.